 The Project Space

-20th Century British photographer Anthony Kersting, the most prolific and widely travelled architectural photographer of his generation, will be the subject of the inaugural display in the new Project Space until June 2022 – a new gallery dedicated to spotlighting temporary projects that give visitors special insight into The Courtauld’s broader collection, conservation and research.
+20th Century British photographer Anthony Kersting, the most prolific and widely travelled architectural photographer of his generation, is the subject of the inaugural display in the new Project Space until June 2022 – a new gallery dedicated to spotlighting temporary projects that give visitors special insight into The Courtauld’s broader collection, conservation and research.

 This display is included in the admission ticket to The Courtauld Gallery.